COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 As a team we researched various commercial and non-commercial solutions for the problem.

-#### Notion
-Notion is a website that is flexible for tracking goals.
-It allows users to set, monitor and edit their goals in a structured way.
-It is user friendly, designed in a clear and intuitive way.
-It allows collaboration for projects, which is relevant to the CERP solution.
-It is cost efficient as it operates with a free version as well as a paid one.
-It can be accessed from the web or locally on an app, making it portable.
-There is also heavy documentation and tutorials online.
-Features we plan to include in our solution that notion provide is their progress bar and status option.
-This allows efficient tracking of the goals.
-We would also like to implement something similar to the database system that Notion offers.
-However, Notion can be overwhelming to use as there is a variety of features, which can overwhelm new users.
-Furthermore, despite it allowing you to create and track goals, it doesn’t have a tool specifically designed for this.
-The template system can also be confusing to use as although they state that certain templates are free, it suggests paying and then presents multiple pop-ups offering different templates that all cost money.

-#### Non-Commercial App
-A non-commercial app-based solution would allow us to create a specific platform that can be designed specifically for the solution.
-It also provides a fast and responsive application, due to it being hosted on a local database, enabling consistent fast speeds.
-Once downloaded it also allows offline use, making it more accessible.
-Apps also allow push notifications to be integrated more easily.
-However, after speaking to the client, push notifications were not what they were after.
-The downsides of creating an app would be the maintenance required.
-In comparison a web-based application wouldn’t require as regular updates.
-Furthermore, if it’s a large app, it will likely take up a lot of storage on a mobile phone.
-It also requires downloading from an app store prior to use.
-The project brief also favours a web-based application, which is why we won’t be creating a non-commercial app.

-#### Non-Commercial Web Based Solution
-A web-based application was requested by the client and would allow us to customise the solution to have specific features the brief requests.
-Rather than having an abundance of features that aren’t necessary.
-Web based platforms can generally be used anywhere provided there is an internet connection.
-They can be accessed on desktop, laptops and mobile devices.
-But it takes time to build the website as well as learning the specific skills that would be needed, as opposed to using a prebuilt commercial one.
-Additionally, once the solution has been built, it may lack ongoing development, in contrast with commercial solutions that tend to have frequent updates.
+Notion is a user friendly, collaborative and cost-efficient commercial website.
+Notion provides a progress bar and status mode, allowing efficient tracking of goals.
+We plan to use this in our final solution.
+However, it can be overwhelming to use.
+A non-commercial app allows customisation.
+Using a local database would increase load times and once downloaded it could be used anywhere.
+It allows push notifications, but after discussions with client, this isn’t required.
+The brief also favours a web-based solution.
+A non-commercial website is also customisable and can be loaded on any device provided there’s an internet connection.
+However, it will take time to build and learn the specific skills needed.

 #### Jira